The short answer: it depends.

 What incentives do your employees have to complete the course?

-In a perfect world, the opportunity for training would be substantial reward for individuals taking a new course.
+In a perfect world, the opportunity for training would be a substantial reward for individuals taking a new course.
 However, while this may be the case for some, other individuals need additional motivators.
 Employees are driven to achieve personal goals, take on challenges, improve skills, and demonstrate their ability to succeed.
 Individuals who feel that a task, activity, or training program will help them achieve their own personal goals are far more likely to actively participate and complete a course.
 Without clear goals or rewards, training is seen as a burden rather than a benefit.

 Online courses grant students total control of how, where, and when they study.
 This is one of the greatest advantages of technology in education, but it comes at a cost – course completion relies on each student’s own attitude.
 Students must hold themselves accountable; they’re responsible for checking off tasks as complete, for sticking to deadlines, and for remaining disciplined throughout the course.